Karl Johannes Eskelund: Journalism and publications

 and behind the American lines in China during World War II.

 His second book, My Danish Father, is an "as told to" biography of his father, Niels Eskelund, dentist to Prajadhipok, King of Siam.

 In the 1950s and early 1960s, Eskelund consulted with his publisher on his "travel book projects".
 They would choose an exotic location unfamiliar to Westerners.
 Eskelund would research a culture first-hand and write essays about his experiences.
 With Chi-Yun and their daughter, Mei-Mei, later a Playboy model, the Eskelunds would spend as long as a year exploring a culture as low-budget adventurers.

-They would live like ordinary natives, suffering daily hardships and facing occasional dangers.
-Always, Eskelund would incorporate his experience, his family, and people he met in his essays.
+They lived like ordinary natives, suffering daily hardships and occasional dangers.
+Eskelund would continue to incorporate his experience, his family, and people he met in his essays.
 These were painted with his journalist's eye for detail, and colored by his romantic world view and keen sense of social justice.

 Eskelund met and interviewed major non-Western political figures, including: